i-like-robots/react-tag-autocomplete/readme.md

 }
 ```

-#### closeOnSelect (optional)
+#### collapseOnSelect (optional)

-Controls whether the listbox should be collapsed and active option reset when a tag is selected.
+Controls whether the listbox should automatically collapse when a tag is selected.
 Defaults to `false`.

 #### deleteButtonText (optional)